Mary Porter Eagle Has Landed with Peyote on Sauk River by @holliwithani.photography

 About the Feature Image

-Mary Porter Eagle Has Landed (@portermaryteresa), cultural revival educator and founder of Looking Glass Peyote Church of Oregon, descendant of the Sauk-Suiattle, Nez Perce, Wasco, Yakama Tribes, received a Cosmic Sister Ancestor Medicine Award for a photoshoot with Holli Margell of Native Light Photography (@nativelightphoto).
+Mary Porter Eagle Has Landed (@portermaryteresa), cultural revival educator and founder of Looking Glass Peyote Church of Oregon, descendant of the Sauk-Suiattle, Nez Perce, Wasco, Yakama Tribes, received a Cosmic Sister Ancestor Medicine Award for a photoshoot with Holli Margell (@holliwithani.photography).
 In the photo, Mary stands on the banks of the Sauk River, homeland of the Sauk-Suiattle tribe in northwestern Washington in the United States.
 Wrapped in a red scarf that symbolizes the blood of the ancestors, she holds peyote (Lophophora williamsii), “the sacrament.”
 After the photoshoot, Mary gave the sacrament to the river as an offering.
 “It felt good, like I was administering the medicine to the river,” she says.
 “Let the healing begin.”

 About Cosmic Sister